 Regarding the findings of Breen and colleagues, our re-analysis suggests that error makes a greater contribution to amino acid diversity in this dataset than that calculated by authors, although the main conclusion of their paper regarding epistasis would likely be unchanged.

 This entry was posted on Friday, January 18th, 2013 at 7:22 pm and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.